walczakw/p1-brilliant-vision/docs/user-stories/USER-STORIES.md

 __Description:__

 As a user I would like to see a ‘Gallery’ page with images of eyeglasses/frames.
-The ‘Gallery’ page will be fully responsive and will display 16 images.
-User will see 4 images in one row in desktop view, 3 or 2 images in tablet view (depending on screen resolution) and 1 picture per row on mobile screens.
+The ‘Gallery’ page will be fully responsive and will display 16 images or more.
+User will see 6-4 images in one row in desktop view, 3 or 2 images in tablet view and 1 picture per row on mobile screens (depending on screen resolution).
 Refer to attached wireframes for more details.

-__Acceptance Criteria:__
+[Link](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframes.pdf)

 ---